cfrioux/MeneTools/README.md

 ```
 usage: mene [-h] [-v] {acti,check,cof,path,scope} ...

-Explore microbiomes and select minimal communities within them.
-For specific
+Explore the producibility potential in a metabolic network using the network
-help on each subcommand use: miscoto {cmd} --help
+expansion algorithm.
+For specific help on each subcommand use: mene {cmd}
+--help

 optional arguments:
   -h, --help            show this help message and exit